 Soft Star Ballerine

-Oesh Dream Flats – These have more cushion than is typical for barefoot shoes, but they have great reviews and are very cute (look like Rothy’s, but without the tight toe box and heel.
-I tried Rothy’s and sent them back).
+Oesh Dream and Townie Flats – These have more cushion than is typical for barefoot shoes, but they fit all the other requirements.
+See my reviews here and here.

-Unshoes Primrose – More like a fancy mocassin, not quite a flat
+Unshoes Primrose – More like a fancy moccasin, not quite a flat.

 Yosi Samara (available for cheaper here and here) – This is what I’ve worn for years.
 The toe box kind of bothers me after walking a while, but they are zero drop and roomy, with a split sole.
 Also, more affordable than many barefoot ballet flats.

 Crane Boutique – I’ve also owned these, they have a roomy toe box and are flat and flexible.
 I sold mine because they pressed down over the tops of my toes and didn’t stretch.

 Manitoba Moccasins – These flats are completely flat, but the toe box is fairly tapered